Brian Paddick, Baron Paddick: Jean Charles de Menezes

 After the 21 July 2005 London bombings and the subsequent police shooting of Jean Charles de Menezes on 22 July 2005 at the Stockwell Tube station in London, Paddick met Stockwell community leaders.
 Kate Hoey, Member of Parliament for Vauxhall which covers the area, had requested the meeting to help reassure local residents.

 Paddick was quoted by the BBC as stating, "It was a very calm meeting.
 People were very understanding of the circumstances that these officers found themselves in.
 We expressed our sympathy to the family of the person who was tragically killed.
 It was a very measured meeting, but a very positive meeting."
 He would not promise that a similar tragedy would never happen again, but he stated it was not likely.

 In March 2006 it was revealed that Paddick had consulted libel lawyers in connection with statements issued by Scotland Yard.
 In verbal and written statements to the Independent Police Complaints Commission (IPCC) on their investigations into the shooting of Jean Charles de Menezes, he had stated that a member of the Commissioner of the Metropolitan Police Sir Ian Blair's private office team believed the wrong man had been targeted just six hours after the shooting.
 This was contrary to statements made at the time.

 When this allegation became public following an unauthorised disclosure, Scotland Yard issued a statement claiming that the officer alleged to have believed this [Paddick] "has categorically denied this in his interview with, and statement to, the IPCC investigators".
 The statement continued that they "were satisfied that whatever the reasons for this suggestion being made, it is simply not true".
 Paddick's interpretation of this statement was that it accused him of lying.

 On 28 March 2006, Paddick accepted a statement from the Metropolitan Police that it "did not intend to imply" a senior officer had misled the probe into the shooting of Jean Charles de Menezes.
 In a statement, the Metropolitan Police said "any misunderstanding is regretted" and that Paddick had accepted its "clarification" and considered the matter closed.

-In a lengthy interview with Paddick published in The Daily Telegraph on 17 November 2007 detailing his thinking on becoming London Mayor, he made a revealing comment possibly connected with difficulties that have arisen because of the de Menezes killing: "Policing is a dangerous job, we should trust the professional judgement of officers on the front line.
+In a lengthy interview with Paddick published in The Daily Telegraph on 17 November 2007 detailing his thinking on becoming Mayor of London, he made a revealing comment possibly connected with difficulties that have arisen because of the de Menezes killing: "Policing is a dangerous job, we should trust the professional judgement of officers on the front line.
 We shouldn't prosecute them or their bosses if they decide to put their lives on the line for the public."
 In addition, on 26 November 2007 in The Independent Paddick was asked if Commissioner Ian Blair should have resigned over the de Menezes case.
 His response was: "Yes.
 The public allows the police to use force on the understanding that someone will be held to account if something goes wrong.
 An innocent man was killed by the police and in the absence of any individual officer being held to account, the person at the top should take responsibility."